Understanding stem cell transplant and CAR-T therapy as treatment for blood cancers.

 T-cells are a type of immune cell that normally fight different types of infections and malignancies.

 Chimeric antigen receptor T-cell (CAR-T) therapy is a treatment for blood cancers that involves collecting T-cells, either from the patient or from a healthy donor.
-“These T-cells are then genetically modified in the lab,” he explained, “so that we can make them supercharged.”
-Then the patient receives an injection of the genetically modified T-cells, and the T-cells identify and destroy the cancer.
+“These T-cells are then genetically modified in the lab,” Dholaria explained, “so that we can make them ‘supercharged.’ ” The patient receives an injection of the genetically modified T-cells, which identify the cancer in their body and destroy it.

-CAR-T is reserved for patients who have had a relapse after undergoing other forms of treatment for acute lymphoblastic leukemia, diffuse large B cell lymphoma (DLBCL), mantle cell lymphoma, follicular lymphoma or relapse multiple myeloma.
+CAR-T is for patients who have had a relapse after undergoing other forms of treatment for acute lymphoblastic leukemia, diffuse large B cell lymphoma, mantle cell lymphoma, follicular lymphoma or relapsed multiple myeloma.